Icinga/ansible-collection-icinga/doc/role-monitoring_plugins/role-monitoring_plugins.md

-# Ansible Role icinga.icinga.monitoring_plugins
+# Ansible Role netways.icinga.monitoring_plugins

 This role manages the installation/removal of many well known check plugins typically used in monitoring systems.<br>
 The list is based on the section *"Plugin Check Commands for Monitoring Plugins"* as seen in the [**Icinga Template Library** (ITL)](https://icinga.com/docs/icinga-2/latest/doc/10-icinga-template-library/#plugin-check-commands-for-monitoring-plugins).

 * [List of available check commands](check_command_list.md)

 > For Suse based systems you need the Ansible module `zypper`.
-Refer to the [getting started](https://github.com/Icinga/ansible-collection-icinga/blob/main/doc/getting-started.md#requirements) section.
+Refer to the [getting started](https://github.com/NETWAYS/ansible-collection-icinga/blob/main/doc/getting-started.md#requirements) section.

 ## Variables